nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # Knotty Planner 💍🎀

 Knotty Planner is a **desktop app for wedding planners, optimised for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are a wedding planner who can type fast, Knotty Planners can make organising weddings a walk in the park!
+If you are a wedding planner who can type fast, Knotty Planner can make organising weddings a walk in the park!

 <!-- * Table of Contents -->
 <page-nav-print />